 Download a pdf of this IBS information.

-IBS is a chronic, often debilitating, functional gastrointestinal disorder with symptoms that include abdominal pain, bloating, and altered bowel behaviours.
-These are constipation and/or diarrhea, or alternating between the two stool consistency extremes.
-IBS is a functional disorder, in that the function or movement of the bowel is not quite right.
-There are no medical tests to confirm or rule out a diagnosis and yet it is the most common gastrointestinal condition worldwide and the most common disorder presented by patients consulting a gastrointestinal specialist (gastroenterologist).
+IBS is a chronic, often debilitating, functional gastrointestinal disorder with symptoms that include abdominal pain, bloating, and altered bowel behaviours, such as constipation and/or diarrhea, or alternating between the two.
+In IBS, the function, or movement, of the bowel is not quite right.
+There are no medical tests to confirm or rule out a diagnosis and yet it is the most common gastrointestinal condition worldwide and the most frequent disorder presented by patients consulting a gastrointestinal specialist (gastroenterologist).

-Although each person can have a unique IBS experience within the range of known symptoms, this condition typically decreases a person’s quality of life.
+Although each person has a unique IBS experience within the range of known symptoms, this condition can significantly decrease a person’s quality of life.
 Interestingly, only about 40% of those who have IBS symptoms seek help from a physician.

 Over the years, some have called this collection of symptoms by many names, including mucous colitis, nervous colon, spastic colon, and irritable colon, but these are all misleading, mostly because IBS is not limited to the large intestine (colon).
 Sometimes, IBS is confused with colitis or other inflammatory diseases of the intestinal tract, but the difference is clear – in IBS, inflammation or infection is not evident.

 Part 1: IBS Overview

 Irritable bowel syndrome (IBS) is a functional gastrointestinal disorder that affects 13-20% of Canadians.
 Watch this video for a general overview of IBS.

 Here we review the different types of treatments available to those with IBS, including diet and lifestyle changes and various medications.